Beaver Scouts (The Scout Association): Staged Activity Badges

 Staged Activity Badges can be completed by any member of the movement between the age of 6 and 18.
 They are completed in different stages, so after completing each stage members are awarded the relevant badge and can advance to the next level while still in a younger section.
 Current Staged Activity badges that are available are Air Activities, Community Impact, Digital Citizen, Digital Maker, Emergency Aid, Hikes Away, Musician, Nautical Skills, Navigator, Nights Away, Paddle Sports, Sailing, Snowsports, Swimmer and Time on the Water.
 The number of stages in each badge varies but most have around five stages.
 The Nights Away, Hikes Away and Time on the Water stages have more, and count the number of cumulative experiences in that area the young people have, with sixteen milestones for Nights Away ranging from 1 to 200 nights away from home and eight for Hikes away and Time on the Water.
 The badge's design is a circular blue badges with a purple border, a design adopted in 2002 and with a slight darkening of the blue colour from 2018.

 Challenge and Top Awards

 Challenge Awards are often completed as a Colony as part of their normal activities rather than individually, and cover the range and aims of the programme.
 The six red hexagonal badges, worn on the chest, are entitled My Adventure, My Outdoor, My Skills, My World, Teamwork challenge and Personal challenge.
 They were introduced in January 2015 and replaced six previous yellow diamond-shaped awards that reflected the programme zones used prior to 2015.

-The top award for the section that Beaver Scouts aim to achieve is the Chief Scout's Bronze Award.
-In order to attain it, Beaver Scouts must have completed the six Challenge Awards and four other activity badges by the time they join Cub Scouts or shortly after moving to the section.
+The top award for Beavers is the Chief Scout's Bronze Award.
+In order to attain it, Beavers must have completed the six Challenge Awards and four other activity badges by the time they join Cubs or shortly after moving to the section.